kapoko/breakpoint-detection/README.md

 ## Usage

 Example in ES6 as I use it this way but it should work with common js as well.
 Using a [debounce function](https://davidwalsh.name/javascript-debounce-function) is **highly** recommended, you don't want to call the `changed` method too often.
-The example uses the one from [lodash](https://github.com/lodash/lodash)
+The example uses the one from [lodash](https://github.com/lodash/lodash), with a debounce time of 250 milliseconds.

 ```javascript
 import viewport from 'breakpoint-detection';